-The Board members of Ascend Leadership Academy were selected based on their diverse backgrounds and commitment to education in the Durham, NC area.
+The Board members of Ascend Leadership Academy were selected based on their diverse backgrounds and commitment to improving educational landscape in Lee County.
 Three of the founding board members have experience working directly with the charter school system at Voyager Academy in Durham.
-Since many members of the Board of Directors have experience with Charter schools in North

-Carolina we have determined that a leadership academy for grades 6-12 that empowers students to own their learning was necessary in the Oak Grove, Bethesda area of Durham.
-Each board member also has diverse areas of expertise that would address the unique challenges of opening and sustaining a charter school.
-Ultimately, the Board of Directors for ALA is bonded by the belief that the charter school can provide an innovative and effective learning experience for students in their local community.
+Although many of the board members live outside of Lee County, the large majority has personal ties to the county.
+Since many members of the Board of Directors have experience with Charter schools in North Carolina we have determined that a leadership academy for grades 6-12 that empowers students to own their learning was necessary in the Sanford, Lee County area.
+Each board member also has a distinct area of expertise that would address the unique challenges of opening and sustaining a charter school.
+Ultimately, the Board of Directors for ALA is bonded by the belief that this charter school can provide an innovative and effective learning experience for students in the Lee County.

 In the event of a vacancy on the Board of Directors, the Board chairman will notify the public of the vacancy via the school's website.
 The Board will take applications from potential candidates from the local community and after a period of two to four weeks the Board will meet to determine a viable replacement.
 The selected individual will serve out the remaining term of the previous board member and will be eligible for a full term when the shortened term has been completed.
 This will all be in accordance with the bylaws of Ascend Leadership Academy.
-If it is necessary for a board member to be replaced provisions will be made so that the replacement candidate receives the necessary professional development and training to adequately serve.
+If it is necessary for a board member to be replaced, provisions will be made so that the replacement candidate receives the necessary professional development and training to adequately serve.